Clothing for mature women is undergoing a revolution!

 It’s official.
 Mature women are now a big deal.
 Wherever you look, politics, the arts, sciences, technology, education: older women aren’t merely becoming visible, they are taking leadership roles.
 A recent New York Times story name checks some of those women who have vaulted into prominent places in their professions.
-They include obvious candidates such as actor Glenn Close, politicians Maxine Waters and Nancy Pelosi, and the newly named CBS News chief, Susan Zirinsky.
+They include obvious candidates such as actor Glenn Close, politicians Maxine Waters and Nancy Pelosi, and the CBS News chief, Susan Zirinsky.

 But as we’re keenly aware, despite this trend, things are not always sunshine and roses.
 In January, 2019, the New York Times also published a piece by clinical psychologist Mary Pipher titled "The Joy of Being a Woman in Her 70s” in which she celebrates the coming of maturity and its advantages.
 Resilience, gratitude, humility — they all contribute to our happiness.
 But Pipher is a realist too.
 As she notes, "We all suffer, but not all of us grow.
 Those of us who grow do so by developing our moral imaginations and expanding our carrying capacities for pain and bliss.
 In fact, this pendulum between joy and despair is what makes old age catalytic for spiritual and emotional growth.”

 When Pipher told her older friends she was writing a book about women and aging, they immediately responded, “I’m not old.”
 These women weren’t in denial about aging, but rather, they were refusing the stereotypes our culture would impose on them.
 Pipher maintains our view of old women is so negative no one will admit to being old.
 She says that ageism, rather than aging, poses the biggest challenge for older women.